 Although academics typically have listings on departmental websites, and often have personal websites and a robust Twitter presence, blogging is a way to develop a distinct online persona, build a reputation, and establish a presence in the field, all while having the run of a space to discuss and workshop your ideas.
 And all of those can lead to exciting opportunities, from academic job search success to other, more indirect kinds of impact.

 “Being known for a good blog will have benefits down the road, and may lead to more speaking invitations, more citations to academic works,” says Wilke.
 But an academic blog can also help in your day-to-day work, rather than being one extra thing on your to-do list.
-His academic blog, The Serial Mentor, is also useful as a simple note-taking device.
+His academic blog is also useful as a simple note-taking device.
 Instead of giving students the same advice, over and over, he started writing it down.
 “That makes it easier on me,” he explains “because I can just point them to that post.”